19th European Spectrum Managment Conference

 Session 8: Spectrum management for the new space age: direct-to-device, hybrid networks, and an evolving connectivity landscape

 The speed of evolution that has been seen recently in the space sector presents both exciting opportunities and significant challenges for spectrum management.
 One area that is seeing significant interest is in direct-to-device connectivity (D2D) and the introduction of hybrid networks seeing non-terrestrial connectivity supplementing existing mobile services.
 This rise in D2D connectivity demands innovative solutions for spectrum allocation, with a number of different approaches being considered in order to update current regulatory frameworks at both national and ITU levels to handle the different connectivity models that are being seen today.
-This session will examine the current landscape of satellite D2D spectrum access, identify areas for revision, and explore ongoing efforts towards modernising these frameworks.
+In addition and more broadly, NGSO mega constellations are becoming increasingly commonplace, meaning that policymakers must grapple with ensuring these systems coexist effectively with traditional GSO satellites.
+This session will examine the current landscape of satellite spectrum access both relating to D2D connectivity and more generally, identify areas for revision, and explore ongoing efforts towards modernising these frameworks.
 It will explore how regulatory approaches around the world are evolving to adapt to the dynamic space environment and look at how the best approach can be taken in Europe in order to allow all emerging and existing technologies to thrive.

-• What are the key challenges that the emergence of innovative new technologies and systems such as direct-to-device connectivity pose for spectrum managers?
+• What are the key challenges that the emergence of innovative new technologies and systems such as NGSO mega-constellations and direct-to-device connectivity pose for spectrum managers?

 • What work is taking place around the world to explore the adaptation of existing regulatory frameworks and systems to take these into account, and who is taking the lead?